 - Keeping one eye on the future requires returning to our workplaces with grace, efficiency, and an eye to the next, inevitable disruptions.

-As a leader, you have had innumerable financial machinations and operational logistics to worry about over the past two months.
+As a leader, you have had innumerable financial machinations and operational logistics to worry about over the past several months.
 At the same time, you are leading a workforce that is scared-to-death — or alternatively over-confident — about their health and the future.

 So many disruptions to anticipate — so little video-conference-free time.